 Stick to the Plan

 This is the hardest part, and it's where you'll need to be patient with your own mistakes as you slowly develop your self-discipline.
-Each mistake, whether it's overspending on restaurants or having a second donut at the office, is an opportunity to learn more about yourself.
+Each mistake, whether it's overspending on restaurants or having a second doughnut at the office, is an opportunity to learn more about yourself.
 Whether it's a diet slipup or a budget snafu, the reasons you self-sabotage are probably similar.

 Are you more likely to tell yourself you deserve indulgences when you want to celebrate success or when you are feeling sad or stressed?
 Do you give yourself wiggle room by promising to be extra diligent tomorrow but quickly forget your promise?
 Do you have a hard time sticking to your guns in the face of peer pressure?